Sweeney Todd: The Demon Barber of Fleet Street: 2011–2015

-2015–2017 Australasia, London and off-Broadway
+2015–2017

 In 2015, Victorian Opera's production was performed at the Melbourne Arts Centre.
 The production was revived for New Zealand Opera in 2016, visiting Auckland, Wellington and Christchurch.
 The production starred Teddy Tahu Rhodes as Sweeney Todd and Antoinette Halloran as Mrs. Lovett, with Kanen Breen as Beadle Bamford.

 The Tooting Arts Club presented a site-specific production at Harrington's Pie Shop in Tooting, London in October and November 2014.
 Sondheim attended and enjoyed the production and told producer Cameron Mackintosh who later produced a West End transfer at a pie shop recreated in Shaftesbury Avenue and ran from March 19 to May 16, 2015.
 The cast included Jeremy Secomb as Sweeney Todd, Siobhán McCarthy as Mrs. Lovett, Nadim Naaman as Anthony, Ian Mowat as the Beadle, Duncan Smith as the Judge, Kiara Jay as Pirelli and the Beggar Woman, Joseph Taylor as Tobias and Zoe Doano as Johanna.

 The Tooting Arts Club production transferred Off-Broadway, transforming the Barrow Street Theatre into a re-creation of Harrington's pie shop.
 Previews began February 14, 2017, before an opening on March 1.
 It was also directed by Bill Buckhurst, designed by Simon Kenny and produced by Rachel Edwards, Jenny Gersten, Seaview Productions and Nate Koch in association with Barrow Street Theatre.
 The cast featured four members of the London cast: Secomb as Todd, McCarthy as Mrs. Lovett, Duncan Smith as the Judge and Taylor as Tobias, alongside Brad Oscar as the Beadle, Betsy Morgan as Pirelli and the Beggar Woman, Matt Doyle as Anthony and Alex Finke as Johanna.
 From April, replacements included Norm Lewis as Todd, Carolee Carmello as Mrs. Lovett and Jamie Jackson as Turpin.
 Later replacements included Hugh Panaro as Todd, Sally Ann Triplett as Johanna and Matt Leisy as Beadle Bamford.
 The production closed on August 26, 2018.